OATML-Markslab/EVEscape/README.md

  - [evescape_scores.py](scripts/evescape_scores.py) creates the final evescape scores and outputs scores and processed DMS data in [summaries_with_scores](./results/summaries_with_scores)

 ## Data requirements
-The data required to obtain EVEscape scores is one or multiple PDB files and EVE scores (see [EVE repo](https://github.com/OATML-Markslab/EVE) for how to generate) and a fasta file of the wildtype sequence for the viral protein of interest.
+The data required to obtain EVEscape scores is one or multiple PDB files, EVE scores (see next subsection) and a fasta file of the wildtype sequence for the viral protein of interest.

-MSAs to create EVE models used in this project can be found in the supplemental material of the paper.

 To download the RBD escape data used in this project (~120MB unzipped):
 ```